talksik/blog/_posts/2024-03-13-the-poorest-countries-in-the-world.md

 Very few dig deeper.
 No one questions it.
 I remember it like it was yesterday, I always had an icky feeling if I was about to say something radical or question some concensus.
 This is true in any community; when we lived in tribes, being a radical would get us beheaded.
 In the European countries in the past centuries, when someone went against the church, they were charged with heresy, and dealt with violently.

 Thus, our natural human instinct within a community is to protect the idealogies given to us.
+We have evolved to not stand out.

 ## One clear prism: the most religous countries in the world
 I searched and searched for answers to many of my questions.
 Concepts from Sam Harris, Alan Watts, even saints in India like Sadhguru, Jiddhu Krishnamurthy, Thich Nhat Hanh's ideas in Buddhism.